-THE FEMINIST CASE AGAINST NATO & EU MILITARIZATION
+WOMEN SAY NO-TO-NATO: THE FEMINIST CASE AGAINST NATO & EU MILITARIZATION A summary in four aspects1

 Fourteen papers were submitted for the workshop NATO = Security?
-Gender Questions.
-The authors and titles are listed as Appendix 1.
-They derive from six countries: France, Germany, Spain, Italy, Denmark, the UK and Norway.
-Together they make a cogent feminist case against NATO and the militarization of Europe.
-The contents were summarized for verbal presentation to the workshop under four heads:
+Gender Questions, by women living in six countries: France, Germany, Spain, Italy, Denmark, the UK and Norway.2 Together they make a cogent feminist case against NATO and the militarization of Europe.
+The contents were summarized and presented at the workshop in four five-minute reports on: